 The OGME will issue a certificate indicating program completion to clinical trainees successfully completing identifiable programs of at least 12 months in duration, which have been approved by the GMEC.
-Recommendations for certification are directed to the Chief Education and Training Officer by the Program Director and must be accompanied by a report of a research project as described in the MD Anderson Institutional Policy #ACA0922
+Recommendations for certification are directed to the VP and Chief Education and Training Officer by the Program Director and must be accompanied by a report of a research project as described in the MD Anderson Institutional Policy #ACA0922

-Before a certificate can be issued, a summary evaluation on the candidate and a research project must be on file in the Office of Graduate Medical Education.
+Before a certificate can be issued, an exit survey, a summary evaluation on the candidate and a quality and improvement project must be on file in the Office of Graduate Medical Education.
+All graduating trainees must complete the exit survey.